Huotes/CommitMaker/README.md

 Chuck Norris can't finish a 'color by numbers' because his markers are filled with the blood of his victims.
 Unfortunately, all blood is dark red.

 When Chuck Norris was a baby, he didn't suck his mother's breast.
 His mother served him whiskey, straight out of the bottle.

+Chuck Norris can set ants on fire with a magnifying glass.
+At night.